 Ideally, you do not want to increase your cadence by more 10% at once.
 According to the same study as cited above, increasing your cadence by more than 10% requires great oxygen consumption and therefore has a higher metabolic cost.
 Simply put, if you try to increase your cadence too much, you will burn more energy and thus have a higher rate of perceived exertion (RPE) at any given pace.

-Instead, follow these steps to safely increase your cadence:
+Steps to safely increase your cadence

 - Determine your current cadence (that’s where Runkeeper comes in!) and multiply by 1.05.
 So if your current cadence is 165, you now want to strive for 173 steps per minute.

 - During your runs, work on increasing your cadence to hit that number.
 You want to focus on landing your feet toward your center of gravity, rather than in front of you, taking short and quick steps, and landing lightly.

 - Record your cadence over a series of runs and note where your average is.
 There should be little variance in your cadence (~3%) based on the type of workout.